CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

-Managers, all other; Elementary and middle school teachers; Registered nurses; Secretaries and administrative assistants, except legal, medical, and executive; Janitors and building cleaners
+Managers, all other; Elementary and middle school teachers; Registered nurses; Secretaries and administrative assistants, except legal, medical, and executive; Retail salespersons

 </td>